TriumphLLC/Blend4Web/doc_src/project_manager.rst

     Path(s) to the assets directory(ies).

 *Blender Exec*
-    The path to the Blender exacutable file.
+    The path to the Blender executable file.

 *Deployment Path*
     The path to the folder for project final deployment.